mozilla/elasticutils/docs/installation.rst

 ..
 Warning::

-   ElasticUtils doesn't work well with ElasticSearch 0.19.9.
+   ElasticUtils doesn't work well with Elasticsearch 0.19.9.
 Don't use that version---newer or older versions are fine.

    https://github.com/elasticsearch/elasticsearch/issues/2205
-     ElasticSearch bug with ``_all``.
+     Elasticsearch bug with ``_all``.

 Requirements